PotatoBaron89/T1A3_Terminal_App/README.md

 # Readme:

+### Change Log: 0.014
+* Under-development features and tools disabled when not in dev-mode.

+* Fixed issue with profile not displaying correctly
+* Fixed issue with displaying known words not displaying incorrectly
+* Fixed issue with logout not behaving correctly.
+* Fixed an issue with an incorrect login attempt resulting in an infinite loop.
+* Fixed an issue with the back option returning to the incorrect page.

 ### Change Log: 0.013
 * Finished implementing dedicated flashcard system, which takes it's content from `fr_vocab` with its own file structure.
 * Study method is due for an overhaul but primary goal is to tidy up the current program.